MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 To create the script:

-1. Double-click on the **Scripts** folder, to open it.
+1. Double-click the **Scripts** folder, to open it.

 2. Right-click inside the **Scripts** folder, click **Create** > **C# Script**.
 Name the script **ObjectTrigger**.

-3. Double-click on the script to open it with Visual Studio.
+3. Double-click the script to open it with Visual Studio.
 Replace the existing code with the following:

     ```csharp
         using UnityEngine;